Param-Harrison/kidzode/public/courses/pixel-heroes/password_numbers.md

 # Add Numbers

-Create a password with 6 letters AND 2 numbers!
+Make your password stronger by adding numbers!
+Press Run and get a password with 6 letters AND 2 numbers!

-## What to Do
-1. Press Run
-2. Get a stronger password!

 ```python
 import random